-OGILVIE ACTIVITIES PERMISSION FORM PRIOR TO PRACTICE OR PARTICIPATION COMPLETE AND TURN INTO YOUR ADVISOR/COACH
+OGILVIE ACTIVITIES PERMISSION FORM

+PRIOR TO PRACTICE OR PARTICIPATION COMPLETE AND TURN INTO YOUR ADVISOR/COACH

-STUDENT NAME GRADE FALL 2021
+STUDENT NAME GRADE FALL 2022

-I acknowledge reviewing the Ogilvie Activities Handbook, which contain a summary of the district and MSHSL eligibility rules.
-I understand that a copy to the MSHSL Official Handbook is on file with the Activities Director and on the MSHSL website: www.mshsl.org.
-I understand that this information is my responsibility to obtain.
-I further agree to adhere to all of the rules and regulation that pertain to all activities sponsored by the district and that local rules may be more stringent than the MSHSL rules.
+eligibility rules.
+I unders the MSHSL website: w agree to adhere to all of tand that a copy to the MSHSL Off ww.mshsl.org.
+I understand that t which contain a summary of the district and MSHS cial Handbook is on file with the Activities Director his information is my responsibility to obtain.
+I fur n to all activities sponsored by the district and the r and on ther

 Parents Names Other Names Other Names

 Address Address Address

-Home #
+Home # Home # Home # -

-Cell #1 Cell #1 Cell #1
+Cell #1 Cell #1 Cell #1 -

 Cell #2 Cell #2 Cell #2

-Participants must ride district transportation to and from away events from departure point.

-Designated transporters are those listed above and must make in person one-on-one contact with the coach or advisor and must notify them that they will be taking responsibility for their child.
-Any exceptions must be submitted in writing and approved by the High School Principal two (2) days in advance of the event.

-MEDICAL RELEASE AND INFORMED CONSENT

-In the event of injury, I give permission for my child to receive medical attention/care if the need arises at an away event or activity.
-Doctors may require written approval from the parents before they will provide care for your child.
-This applies to the school year and to all Ogilvie activities.
+Designated transpo advisor and must notify in writing a MED In the event of injury, away event or activity rters are those listed above and more them that they will be taking respondent approved by the High School FORCAL RELEASE AN I give permission for my child to y.
+Doctors may require written a o and from away events from departure point.
+Just make in person one-on-one contact with the consibility for their child.
+Any exceptions must be surincipal two (2) days in advance of the event.
+DINFORMED CONSENT Treceive medical attention/care if the need arisupproval from the parents before they will province hool year and to all Ogilvie activities. ubmitted

 DATE

 STUDENT SIGNATURE

 DATE

 PARENT/GUARDIAN SIGNATURE